Antesser/phonebook/Readme.md

 For check_data you should send data in header like http://localhost:5000/check_data?phone=89541627281

-As for write_data endpoint JSON similar to {"phone": "89541627281","address": "Moscow"} should be sent in request body towards http://localhost:5000/write_data/ in order to add or update information in DB
+As for write_data endpoint JSON similar to {"phone": "89541627281","address": "Moscow"} should be sent in request body towards http://localhost:5000/write_data/ in order to add POST or update PATCH information in DB

 **Second task**